James Callaghan: Backbenches and retirement, 1980–2005

 During an interview broadcast on the BBC Radio 4 programme The Human Button, Callaghan became the only prime minister to go on record with his opinion on ordering a retaliation in the event of a nuclear attack on the United Kingdom:"If it were to become necessary or vital, it would have meant the deterrent had failed, because the value of the nuclear weapon is frankly only as a deterrent", he said.
 "But if we had got to that point, where it was, I felt, necessary to do it, then I would have done it.
 I've had terrible doubts, of course, about this.
 I say to you, if I had lived after having pressed that button, I could never, ever have forgiven myself."

 In October 1999, Callaghan told The Oldie Magazine that he would not be surprised to be considered as Britain's worst prime minister in 200 years.
 He also said in this interview that he "must carry the can" for the Winter of Discontent.
+He stated:

+I think we are all re-evaluated as time goes by and I should not be the slightest bit surprised if there is another evaluation after I die and people come to the conclusion that I was the worst prime minister since Walpole.

 Callaghan (second from right) in 2002 with Queen Elizabeth II, Tony Blair (left) and three other former Prime Ministers; Margaret Thatcher, Edward Heath and John Major.

 One of his final public appearances came on 29 April 2002, when shortly after his 90th birthday, he sat alongside the then-Prime Minister Tony Blair and three other surviving former prime ministers at the time – Edward Heath, Margaret Thatcher and John Major at Buckingham Palace for a dinner which formed part of the celebrations for the Golden Jubilee of Elizabeth II, alongside his daughter Margaret, Baroness Jay, who had served as leader of the House of Lords from 1998 until 2001.